This document describes how to monitor CPU usage on Catalyst 9800 Wireless LAN Controllers and it covers several configuration recommendations.

 12 Mcast Directly Connected Sou 437 1000 0 0 0 0 437 1000 Off Off

-On the table output, you want to check the dropped packet column along with any entry that has a non-zero value on the high drop count.
+This can be a large list with more than 160 entries, depending on the software version.
+On the table output, check the dropped packet column along with any entry that has a non-zero value on the high drop count.
+To simplify the data collection, you can run the show platform software punt-policer drop-only command to filter for only policer entries with drops.

-In all recent maintenance releases, the controller has an activity monitor, to dynamically react to high CPU, and ensure AP CAPWAP tunnels remain active, in the face of unsustainable pressure.
+In all recent maintenance releases, the controller has an activity monitor to dynamically react to high CPU, and ensure AP CAPWAP tunnels remain active in the face of unsustainable pressure.
+This feature checks on the WNCD load and starts throttling new client activity to ensure enough resources remain available to handle existing connections and to protect CAPWAP stability.
+This is enabled by default and it does not have configuration options.

-There are three levels of protection defined, L1 at 80% load, L2 at 85% load, and L3, at 89%, each one triggering different incoming protocol drops as protection mechanisms.
-The protection is automatically removed, as soon as the load decreases.
+There are three levels of protection defined, L1 at 80% load, L2 at 85% load, and L3 at 89%.
+Each one triggering different incoming protocol drops as protection mechanisms.
+The protection is automatically removed as soon as the load decreases.

 9800-l# show wireless stats cac